kapilgautamin/DecisionTree-Algorithm-Scratch/README.md

-**Problem**: Implement a fixed-depth decision tree algorithm, that is, the input to the ID3 algorithm will include the training data and maximum depth of the tree to be learned.
+**Problem 1**: Implement a fixed-depth decision tree algorithm, that is, the input to the ID3 algorithm will include the training data and maximum depth of the tree to be learned.

 **Data Sets**: The data sets (in the folder ./data/) are obtained from the UCI Repository and are collectively